eosnetworkfoundation/docs/native/07_node-operation/30_history/03_configure-hyperion-software-components.md

 }
 ```

-All configuration is now ready to move onto running the Hyperion Indexer and API for the first time, this will be covered in the next  **Hyperion Full History**  guide.
+All configuration is now ready to move onto running the Hyperion Indexer and API for the first time, this will be covered in the next guide.